 Tactic 2 allows you to make every chat box an email form when you're not available to chat.
 There's also a way to supercharge Tactic 2: be available to chat AND have the chat box work as an email form on certain pages.

-Note: this feature is only available if you're on one of our Gold with Groups, Platinum or Ultimate plans.
+Note: this feature is only available if you're on our Premium Plan.

 Let's say you're getting a lot of really tedious questions on your /pricing page, but a lot of great questions elsewhere on your site.
 This will allow users on the pricing page to email questions and bypass the chat team, and still have live chat available on the pages where you want to get chats from**.